Cover for Betty Jo Finch's Obituary

 Flint

 Betty Jo (Miller) Finch, age 81, of Flint Township, received her wings on Monday, September 22, 2025 after a long and brave battle against kidney disease.
-Sharp Funeral Home - Miller Road Chapel has been entrusted with funeral arrangements.
-A Memorial Service will be held at a later date in Clare, Michigan.
+Sharp Funeral Homes - Miller Road Chapel has been entrusted with funeral arrangements.
+Visitation will be held at 10am until the time of the Memorial Service at 11am on Saturday, October 4th, 2025 at Stephenson Wyman Funeral Home, 1005 N. McEwan Street in Clare, Michigan.
 For those wishing to write online condolences, you may do so by visiting Betty's obituary page found at www.sharpfuneralhomes.com.

 Betty was born August 19, 1944 in Mt.
 Pleasant, Michigan, the eldest daughter of Dale & Joy (Burdett) Miller.
 The family recoated to Clare, Michigan where Betty remained until graduating from Clare High School, where she was a member of the Marching Band.
 On October 19, 1962 Betty married the one love of her life George Merritt Finch Jr. and would remain married to him for the next 58 years.